 “Most of our childhood is not stored in photos, but in certain biscuits, lights of day, smells, textures of carpet.”
 Alain de Botton

 When I was quite young I would sleep in my great grandmother’s bed with her.
 She was soft and warm and I felt safe.
 In her bedroom was a painting, not fine art but a dreamy painting of the back of a young woman with a brunette ponytail just like mine.
-Her clothes were from another era, long dress, bonnet and parasol so white that the impressionistic image becomes the focal point.
-When I awoke from those nights my eye always went to that painting.
+Her clothes from another era, long dress, bonnet and parasol so white that the impressionistic image becomes the focal point.
+When I awoke from those nights of my childhood my eye immediately went to that painting.
 Now that painting hangs in my own bedroom and when I awake it’s the first thing I see many many decades later.
 When my great aunt died in 2017 she passed this heirloom onto me and I treasure it.
 I looked at that painting for so many years but it wasn’t until Abby’s death was I able to see a deeper significance in it.

 Ingredients: 1 cup lukewarm water (85-105F), 2 packets of yeast, 3 tablespoons honey or sugar, 1/3 cup dry milk, 1 egg, 2.
 5 cups unbleached flour, 3 tablespoons melted butter, 1 1/4 teaspoon salt, more flour for kneading. (see recipe for additional ingredients)